 |$5,950/year x 3% cash back = $178.50||$5,950/year x 5% cash back – $119 annual fee = $178.50|

 If you spend more than $5,950 on Amazon purchases per year, your Amazon Prime membership stands to net a better value for you.
 However, that’s a hefty amount of spending on Amazon!
-If $5,950 is too rich for your budget, the regular Amazon Visa may be the better way to go.
+If $5,950 is too rich for your budget, the regular Amazon Visa may be the better Amazon credit card for your wallet.

-Though the Amazon Visa card doesn’t sport a flashy 5% cash back rate, it does offer a pretty good 3% cash back rate on Amazon purchases, which is still higher than most of the other best rewards cards.
-The card also offers a $60 Amazon gift certificate for signing up, the same seamless redemption options as the Amazon Prime card and many of the same purchase protections and Visa Signature benefits, without requiring you to commit to a Prime membership.
+Although the Amazon Visa card doesn’t sport a flashy 5% cash back rate, it does offer a pretty good 3% cash back rate on Amazon purchases, which is still higher than most other rewards cards.
+The card also offers a $50 Amazon gift certificate for signing up, the same seamless redemption options as the Amazon Prime card and many of the same purchase protections and Visa Signature benefits – all without requiring you to commit to a Prime membership.

 It’s a good deal, though there is a smattering of opportunities to do better than the card’s 3% cash back rate.
 Read on to see how.

-Best for Prime Day and the holiday season: Discover it Cash Back
+Best for the holiday season: Discover it Cash Back

 |Discover it® Cash Back|